BETA Safety Week

 As the British Equestrian Trade Association, we are passionate about rider safety.
 We have a wealth of expert knowledge and resources, and feel that now is the perfect time to launch this high-profile campaign at the very start of the competition season.

 Many BETA retail members are taking part in the week and will be promoting their professional fitting service to help you find the very best – and most suitable – safety garments.
 Some will also be running special offers and promotions.
-You can check out the full list of participating retailers below.

 What's your story?